Generic Name: Desmopressin Nasal Spray (Stimate) (des moe PRES in)

 - If you are drinking more water than normal.

 - If you are pregnant or plan to get pregnant.

-- If you have a stuffy nose, scarring on the inside of your nose, or you have trouble breathing through your nose.
+- If you have a stuffy nose, scarring on the inside of your nose, trouble breathing through your nose, or other nose problems.

 - If you have had any recent nose surgery, injury, ulcers, or sores, talk with your doctor.

 - If you are using another drug in the nose.

 This is not a list of all drugs or health problems that interact with Stimate (desmopressin nasal spray (stimate)).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Stimate (desmopressin nasal spray (stimate)) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.